tnybny/Anomalous-cluster-detection/README.md

 # Anomalous cluster detection using a scanning window and Mahalanobis distance

-This project will focus on an approach to detect anomalous clusters in gridded climate data by accounting for spatial and temporal autocorrelations.
+This project will focus on an approach to detect anomalous clusters in gridded data by accounting for spatial and temporal autocorrelations.

-baselineCreation.R pre-calculates 5-day long-term means and writes them to file.

 mahalanobisDistCorrection.R explores the property of sum of squared Mahalanobis distances being equal to p*(n-1) where p is the dimensionality and n is the number of data points.
 This property is not essential to the procedure.